Indellient/liftoff-modern-application-automation/README.md

 ### Example 4, Part 2: Application Build Pipeline

 Similar to the previous pipelines, this pipeline builds an updated version of a previous package.
 This pipeline builds a verison of [infra-linux-base-applications](habitat-plans/infra-linux-base-applications-with-hardening) that loads a hardening package (`infra-linux-hardening`) on each of the nodes.
-Taililng the log, we can see that this is accomplished through a Chef Infra Client run.
+Tailing the log, we can see that this is accomplished through a Chef Infra Client run.

 ### Example 4, Part 3: Updating Configuration for Infra Linux Hardening